ZeideKayyal/credit-risk-prediction/README.md

 # Credit Risk Prediction

 This project develops and compares multiple machine learning models to classify loan defaults using the LendingClub dataset.
 It explores data preprocessing, feature engineering, class imbalance handling, and model evaluation to build a robust credit risk prediction pipeline.
+This project is ongoing.

 ## Project Overview
 The goal is to predict whether a loan applicant will default or repay based on historical application and credit data.
 We evaluate and compare three models: